MarcelSchweitzer/sketched_fAb/README.md

 - `drive_qcd_timings.m`: This script runs the second experiment reported in "Section 5.3: Lattice QCD" of [1].
 It generates the LaTeX code for Table 5.1.

 ## Citation
-If you use our code in a scientific publication, we would appreciate your citing:
+If you use our code in a scientific publication, please cite:

 ```bibtex
 @article{GuettelSchweitzer2022,